samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 This is a simple template that delegates most of its work to the `MovieList` component.
 Notice though that Aurelia has determined that the tag name for the component is `movie-list` — it has split the name based on the camel—case convention, making it a bit easier to read in the HTML.

-Finally, to get this all working and showing some movies on the screen, head to `app.html` and modify the template so that it include the `PopularMovies` component and displays it under the header:
+Finally, to get this all working and showing some movies on the screen, head to `app.html` and modify the template so that it includes the `PopularMovies` component and displays it under the header:

 {% highlight html %}
 <template>